timheilman/latin/README.md

 characters unless the accent and/or macron are included.
-I've done my best to use a single unicode code point (in UTF-8) wherever possible, but there may be some slip ups where, e.g. standard U+0065 is followed by U+0301 rather than U+00E9.
-When both a macron and an accent are present, the macroned character is (usually?) preferred, followed by the modifying diacritical U+0301 for acute accent.
+I've done my best to use a single unicode code point (in UTF-8) wherever possible, but there may be some slip ups where, e.g. standard U+0065 is followed by U+0301 rather than U+00E9 being used alone.
+When both a macron and an accent are present, the macroned character encoding is (usually?) preferred, followed by the modifying diacritical U+0301 for acute accent.
 It would be great if Anki had search that included unicode decomposition, so that typing e would match e, é, ē, and ḗ, regardless of how the latter three are encoded, but it does not.
 Instead, as yet I recommend SPQR for such Latin-to-English lookups (or just try hard to remember the English words on the card you seek!)

 * á, ā, ā́
 * é, ē, ḗ